Bela Blok Pro

 Living in Croatia means great food, a beautiful coast, and long evenings playing Belot (also Bela).

 Belot scoring is fiddly.
-People still default to a notepad; a wave of App Store apps tried to replace paper.
-Most are barely better than pen and paper, yet we keep using them.
+People still reach for a notepad.
+A wave of App Store apps tried to replace paper.
+Most barely beat pen and paper.
+We keep using them anyway.

-Recently, the app we used the most was removed from the App Store due to lack of support from the developer.
-It is time for a change!
+Recently, the app we used most got removed from the App Store.
+The developer stopped supporting it.
+Time for a change.

 Solo project: visual identity, UI/UX, and implementation.